“I Said I Hate You!”… But That’s Not What I Meant.

 Where did I go wrong?

 In almost every case, “I hate you” is not about hate at all.
-It’s a message that’s coming out sideways because your child doesn’t have the language, regulation, or safety to say what they really mean.
+It’s a message that’s coming out a little sideways because your child doesn’t actually have the language and regulation to say what they really mean.

 First, Let’s Reframe the Words

 Children use big words when they have big feelings.
-When the nervous system is overwhelmed, the brain shifts away from logic and language and into protection.
+When the nervous system is overwhelmed, the brain shifts away from logic and into protection.

-So instead of hearing defiance, try listening for the need underneath the words.
+So instead of hearing defiance or bad behavior, try listening for what’s really underneath the words.

 What Kids Are Often Actually Saying

-Here are some of the most common meanings hiding underneath “I hate you.”
+Here are some of the most common meanings that are hiding underneath “I hate you.”

 1. “I’m overwhelmed and don’t know how to make it stop.”